Relation between chiral anomaly and electric transport in $1D$ Dirac semimetal: The Su-Schrieffer-Heeger (SSH) Model

 The interplay between disorder and topology in these systems yields particularly intriguing phenomena.
 In particular, bond disorder drives the system through a topological phase transition into a topological Anderson insulator phase \cite{PhysRevLett.42.1698, PhysRevB.108.195103,PhysRevA.100.012112, PhysRevB.96.125418}.
 This effect is experimentally accessible through several distinct signatures.
 The SSH model continues to serve as a versatile platform for exploring fundamental aspects of topological quantum matter while maintaining direct relevance to experimental realizations in diverse systems ranging from conjugated polymers to engineered photonic crystals and cold atom lattices.

 In the framework of the generalized Su-Schrieffer-Heeger (SSH) model, the effects of on-site disorder on the one-dimensional (1D) chiral anomaly are rigorously studied by analyzing the system in real space.
-The total Hamiltonian \mz{of the generalized model} incorporating on-site disorder is expressed by the tight-binding Hamiltonian of the lattice model is given by
+The Hamiltonian \mz{of the generalized model} (without contribution of disorder) is given by